 - 1 tablespoon cornmeal or additional flour

-- In a small bowl, dissolve yeast in water.
-In a large bowl, mix 3-1/2 cups flour and salt.
-Using a rubber spatula, stir in yeast mixture to form a soft, sticky dough.
+- In a large bowl, dissolve yeast in warm water.
+Using a rubber spatula, stir in 3-1/2 cups flour and salt to form a soft, sticky dough.
 Do not knead.
-Cover with plastic wrap; let rise at room temperature 1 hour.
+Cover and let rise at room temperature 1 hour.

-- Punch down dough.
-Turn onto a lightly floured surface; pat into a 9-in. square.
+- Stir down dough (dough will be sticky).
+Turn onto a floured surface; with floured hands pat into a 9-in. square.
 Fold square into thirds, forming a 9x3-in. rectangle.
 Fold rectangle into thirds, forming a 3-in. square.
-Turn dough over; place in a greased bowl.
-Cover with plastic wrap; let rise at room temperature until almost doubled, about 1 hour.
+Place in a large greased bowl, turning once to grease the top.
+Cover and let rise at room temperature until almost doubled, about 1 hour.

 - Punch down dough and repeat folding process.
 Return dough to bowl; refrigerate, covered, overnight.

-- Dust bottom of a disposable foil roasting pan with cornmeal.
+- Grease the bottom of a disposable foil roasting pan with at least 4-in.-high sides; dust pan with cornmeal.
 Turn dough onto a floured surface.
 Knead gently 6-8 times; shape into a 6-in. round loaf.
-Place in prepared pan; dust top with remaining 1 tablespoon flour.
-Cover pan with plastic wrap; let rise at room temperature until dough expands to a 7-1/2-in. loaf, about 1-1/4 hours.
+Place into prepared pan; dust top with remaining 1 tablespoon flour.
+Cover pan and let rise at room temperature until dough expands to a 7-1/2-in. loaf, about 1-1/4 hours.